We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 But on the illegal immigration issue, I think that they have just found a way to set president to release or pardon anybody who's been convicted of criminal trespass.

-Well, I don't know if I I don't know if it enjoys that exact same status.
+Well, I don't know if it enjoys that exact same status.

-I don't know if I mean words have meaning.
+I don't know if, I mean, words have meaning.

-I don't know if legally it occupies the exact same space in in the dictionary as criminally trespassing in someone's yard or in someone's business or something like that.
+I don't know if legally it occupies the exact same space in the dictionary as criminally trespassing in someone's yard or in someone's business or something like that.

 So I would just be careful with that.